Capillary Rise in Pipes with Variable Cross Section: Conclusion

 The distinguishing feature of our model is the presence of an inertial term, which is excluded from the lubrication theory model by assumption.
 This allowed for a comparison between the generalized Washburn equation and the lubrication theory model.
 Namely, the lubrication theory model can be recovered when the parameter $\omega$ vanishes in the dimensionless generalized model.

-Numerical simulations revealed that our generalized Washburn's equation aligns well with both its approximation and the lubrication theory model, providing a form of verification.
-By the analysis of the numerical solutions, the following important features were revealed. \begin{itemize} \item[(i)] The generalized Washburn equation preserves a monotonic and oscillatory approach to equilibrium height in a slowly converging pipe.
+Numerical simulations confirmed that our generalized Washburn's equation aligns well with both its approximation and the lubrication theory model, providing a form of verification.
+By the analysis of numerical solutions, the following important features were revealed. \begin{itemize} \item[(i)] The generalized Washburn equation preserves both monotonic and oscillatory approach to equilibrium height in a slowly converging pipe, depending on the value of dimensionless parameter $\omega$.

-\item[(ii)] The difference between the solutions of exact and approximate equations is of the order of magnitude of an inclination angle of the pipe, which is assumed to be small.
+\item[(ii)] The difference between the solutions of generalized Washburn's equation \eqref{eq::DLessGeneralisedWashburn} and the solutions of exact and approximate lubrication theory equations is of the order of magnitude of an inclination angle of the pipe, which is assumed to be small.

-\item[(iii)] During motion, the difference between the solutions of the generalized Washburn equation and the lubrication theory model is of the order of magnitude of a small parameter $\omega$, in the case when equilibrium height is reached monotonically. \end{itemize}
+\item[(iii)] During the motion, difference between the solutions of the generalized Washburn equation and the lubrication theory model is of the order of magnitude of a small parameter $\omega$, in the case when equilibrium height is reached monotonically. \end{itemize}

 This work opens up many possibilities for further analysis.
 In particular, the generalized Washburn equation may be analyzed for the existence and uniqueness of solutions, stability of equilibrium, and comparison with experimental results.
-In the long run, this study may be a starting point for capillary flow analysis without restrictions on the shape of the pipe.
+In the long run, this study may be a starting point for capillary flow analysis without restrictions on the shape of the pipe, or the monotonicity of radius variation.